Nation of Debt: NZ's highly leveraged homes

 Last time New Zealand was in recession after the global financial crisis, mortgagee sales also spiked.
 In 2009 more than 2600 houses went to forced sales.

-New Zealand is a long way off that point and mortgagee sales are currently at a low, with just 84 recorded in the first six months of this year - down on 102 recorded in the first six months of last year, according to CoreLogic data.
+New Zealand is a long way off that point and mortgagee sales are at a low - just 84 were recorded in the first six months of this year - down on 102 recorded in the first six months of last year, according to CoreLogic data.

 Kelvin Davidson, senior economist at CoreLogic, says the level of household debt as a ratio to disposable income is as high as it has ever been at 164 per cent and most of that is property debt.